zapier/zapier-platform/packages/cli/README.md

 In the URL above, `{{bundle.authData.subdomain}}` is automatically replaced with the live value from the bundle.
 If the call returns a non 2xx return code, an error is automatically raised.
 The response body is automatically parsed as JSON and returned.

-An error will be raised if the response is not valid JSON, so _do not use shorthand HTTP requests with non-JSON responses_.
+An error will be raised if the response cannot be parsed as JSON or form-encoded.
+To use shorthand requests with other response types, add [middleware](#using-http-middleware) that sets `response.data` to the parsed response.

 ### Manual HTTP Requests